 Online & Weekend Learning Program (OWL)

 In Fall 2011, LIS launched an Online & Weekend Learning Program (OWL) for both the Generalist and the School Library Media courses of study for the Master of Science in Library Science program.
-OWL combines synchronous and asynchronous online instruction with monthly Saturday face-to-face classes (4 or 5 times a semester).
-Two courses are held each semester, including summer.
-Saturday meetings will be scheduled so that students will only have to make one trip a month to campus.
+OWL combines synchronous and asynchronous online instruction with monthly Saturday face-to-face classes (4 times a semester).
+Students take two courses each term, including summer.
+Saturday meetings are scheduled so that students need only make one trip a month to campus.
 For the rest of the time, classes make use of Adobe Connect for synchronous learning and Blackboard for asynchronous learning.
 Students study as a cohort that advances together through program taking the same classes together each term.
 If a Generalist OWL student wishes to take a non-OWL class, they may do so in consultation with their advisor.

 OWL is designed to meet the needs of working students and those who live far from Catholic University Campus.
 Among its advantages: